FreyaKarow/petri-net/README.md

 # petri-net
-A little programm for reading in, display and manipulate petri nets
+A little programm for reading in, display and manipulate petri nets.
+Written as a university project.